Nyanyan/Egaroucid/src/tools/gen_contest_book/README.md

 When combined with `--skip`, the script skips that many additional positions after `--start-board`.

 Defaults are 512 records per start, iterative updates every 16 records, level 19, per-move loss 2, total loss 4, and cut at 30 empties.
 The cutoff position's `leaf value` is evaluated with a 30-ply 99.9% selective endgame search.
 Record counts, loss limits, and the cutoff empty count can be changed with command-line options.

+After the ordinary records, `generate_all_records.py` adds five adversarial-v2 records per start by default.
+On the Egaroucid side it revalidates the current contest-book winner and up to two book moves within two discs of it.
+On the opposing side it performs a fresh level-19 search and branches over at most three replies within two discs of the best screened reply.
+Reply strength is the primary ordering; leaving the current book is only a tie-break.
+Two records are generated with Egaroucid as the second player, followed by three with it as the first player, and the provisional book is rebuilt after every addition.
+The final three passes recheck a new winner when rebuilding changes book order.

+Legacy adversarial records remain valid book input, but do not satisfy the v2 completion count.
+Therefore the same `--resume` command generates fresh v2 records even for starts that already contain records from the old method.

+Use `--adversarial-games`, `--adversarial-batch-size`,
+`--adversarial-level`, `--adversarial-reply-margin`, and
+`--adversarial-reply-width`, and `--adversarial-engine-width` to tune the budget.
+Set `--adversarial-games 0` to retain the old behavior.  `--resume` checks the ordinary and adversarial targets separately.
+The single-start `generate_records.py` keeps adversarial generation disabled unless explicitly requested.

 The default generation engine is the tournament build at `bin/Egaroucid_for_Console_clang.exe`.
 Existing workflows can select another